Reference

 Voltage

-N and Z scale layouts should run at at about 12V-14V to avoid damage to the motors.
+N and Z scale/gauge layouts should run at at about 10V-14V to avoid damage to the motors.
 See this thread to learn more about the pros and cons of running at higher voltages at this TrainBoard Thread Another good link (along with just about anything written by Mark Gurries), is here: Mark Gurries - Choosing the Right Booster

-Be aware that the motor controller you use will affect the actual voltage at the track.
-If you use the Arduino Motor Shield or any other L298 based shield or controller, you will have a 2V drop at the track.
+Be aware that the Motor Driver you use will affect the actual voltage at the track.
+If you use the Standard Motor Driver or any other L298 based shield or controller, you will have a 2V drop at the track.
 That means that if you use a 12V supply, there will be only 10V at the track.
 Many people prefer to use a 14.5V DC power supply with these boards.
 If you use any MOSFET based boards like the IBT_2 and the IRF3205 boards, there is a negligible voltage drop so 12V in will give you 12V at the track.

 If you have a power supply you wish to use, but it has an output voltage that is a few volts higher than you need, use either the diode or buck converter method listed below to reduce the voltage.